 Top Ten lists are the most personal, subjective, and ludicrous arrangements in the universe.
 If there’s one essential purpose to their existence, it’s that they instigate conversation, harmless controversy, and passionate opinion sharing.
 Ambiguous weight is placed on terms like “Top,” “Greatest,” or “Most Influential.”
 Overall, I think these lists we make are simply our “favorites.”

-Regarding the creation of a Top Ten Movies list, it is crucial the entire world is represented and only fair that all genres – including horror, animation, and documentary – are considered.
+Regarding the creation of a Top Ten Movies list, I think it’s crucial the entire world is represented and only fair that all genres, including horror, animation, and documentary, are considered.

-Looking back at the last decade in film, I’m reminded of the enigmatic dreamscapes in Christopher Nolan’s Inception (2010), or the extrapolation of sci-fi spiritualism in his Interstellar (2014); the devastating analyses of crumbling relationships in Blue Valentine (2010), A Separation (2011) and Amour (2012); the pioneer of Bridemaids (2011), which broke the mold for female-propelled comedy; the haunting documentary in Blackfish (2013) that forever changed the look and philosophy of SeaWorld; another documentary that actually flipped on itself and became two movies in one: Exit Through the Gift Shop (2010); and, the first time a horror movie actually kept me up at night: The Pact (2012).
+Looking back at the last decade in film, I’m reminded of the enigmatic dreamscapes of Christopher Nolan’s Inception (2010) or the extrapolation of sci-fi spiritualism in his Interstellar (2014); the devastating analyses of crumbling relationships in Blue Valentine (2010), A Separation (2011) and Amour (2012); the pioneer of Bridemaids (2011), which broke the mold for female-propelled comedy; the most influential documentary in Blackfish (2013) that forever changed the look and philosophy of SeaWorld; another documentary that actually flipped on itself and became two movies in one – Exit Through the Gift Shop (2010); and, the first time a horror movie actually kept me up at night – The Pact (2012).

 Again, it’s all subjective and personal, and no matter what list I come up with and how I order it, one average-going moviegoer has every right to call it ludicrous.

-At the very least, I hope my list sparks your cinematic memories of the past ten years, introduces new gems to look at, gives you butterflies in your stomach, makes you wince, or makes you shout for joy in affirmation.
+At the very least, I hope my list sparks your cinematic memories of the past ten years, gives you butterflies in your stomach, makes you wince, or makes you shout for joy in affirmation.